Second Level Curriculum

 The curriculum for Ireland's primary and post-primary schools is determined by the Minister for Education and Skills who is advised by the National Council for Curriculum and Assessment (NCCA).
 The curriculum sets out, not only what is to be taught, but how learning in the particular subject area is to be assessed.

 Transition Year is a one-year, school-based programme between Junior Cycle and Senior Cycle.
-It can be a lot of fun and a great break between the juior cert and leaving cert, and it can help students get a feel for what they may want to pursue in college .
+It can be a lot of fun and a great break between the Junior and Leaving cycles, and it can help students get a feel for what they may want to pursue in college .
 Read more

 The established Leaving Certificate is a two-year programme, containing a range of distinct subjects normally studied at either Ordinary or Higher Level.
 These exams are important as they are the primary basis for college acceptance Read more